x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/what-to-know-about-a-staged-migration.md

     - Assign licenses to Office 365 users.

-    - Configure the MX record to point to your Office 365 organization so that email is delivered directly to Exchange Online mailboxes.
+    - Configure the MX record to point to your Microsoft 365 or Office 365 organization so that email is delivered directly to Exchange Online mailboxes.

-    - Create an Autodiscover Domain Name System (DNS) record for your Office 365 organization.
+    - Create an Autodiscover Domain Name System (DNS) record for your Microsoft 365 or Office 365 organization.

     See how-to steps in [Route your email directly to Office 365](perform-a-staged-migration/perform-a-staged-migration.md#route-your-email-directly-to-office-365) and [Complete post migration tasks](perform-a-staged-migration/perform-a-staged-migration.md#complete-post-migration-tasks).